kokimame/joytan/README.md

 </center>

 Joytan is a free, small cross-platform desktop app that facilitates the process of making audio/textbooks.
-Joytan comes with some powerful features which are especially designed to be useful for language-learners.
+Joytan comes with some powerful features which are specially designed to be useful for language learners.
 Convert CSV files to your original audio/textbooks with Joytan!

 Key features include: